eresearchqut/etc_jupyterlab_telemetry_extension/README.md

 Once the extension is installed a plugin can consume the service by including it in its `requires` list.

-In the following example, the `consumer` plugin consumes the Token provided by the INotebookEvent extension.
+The extension provides a service identified by the INotebookEvent token.
+In the following example, the `consumer` plugin consumes the Token provided by the etc_jupyterlab_telemetry_extension extension.
 The Signals exposed by the INotebookEvent service are then connected to the `console.log` method, which will log the events to the console.

 The Signals can be connected to any handler that you choose.
 The content of the messages can be filtered according to your needs.